+Northwestern | Economics

-Northwestern Economics Graduate Connection
+Graduate Connection

-March 2023

-News1
+Vol. 29 No. 3 March 2024

+News .
+1

 For Your Information 2

 Events 2

+Graduation!
+3

+Good Progress 3

-Teaching 3
+Teaching

-Formal Announcements7
+Econ 501 Seminar .7

+Information for TAs

 Funding Opportunities

-Notes10
+Notes ń

 Published 3 times a year in September, December and March by:

 Department of Economics Northwestern University 2211 Campus Drive Evanston, IL 60208 www.economics.northwestern.edu

 Ian Savage, editor 847-491-8241 ipsavage@northwestern.edu

 News

 Spring Quarter Start Date

-The first day of Spring Quarter is Tuesday, March 28.
+The first day of Spring Quarter is Tuesday, March 26.
 But on the first day, classes that normally meet on Mondays are held.
 The first TTh classes are on the Thursday, and MW classes meet TW in the first week.

 Faculty News

 Recruitment of both junior and senior tenure-line faculty is ongoing with several potential faculty members deciding whether to accept our offer.

-We have been successful in our search for a new teaching-track faculty member.
-Jonas Jin who is completing his PhD at Princeton University is joining us in September.
-He works in development and labor economics.
+This summer we welcome Garima Sharma as an Assistant Professor.
+She was recruited last year after completing her PhD at MIT.
+She spent the current academic year as a post-doc at Princeton University.
+Her work focuses on development and labor economics.

 Visitors and Postdocs

-Seven of our existing visitors and postdocs are also here in the Spring Quarter: economic historian Brian Beach from Vanderbilt University, development economist Sarah Deschênes, development economist Lakshmi lyer from the University of Notre Dame, econometrician Lidia Kosenkova from the University of Virginia, theorist Romans Pancs from ITAM in Mexico, economic historian Lukas Rosenberger, and theorist Allen Vong from the University of Macau.
+Four of our existing visitors and postdocs remain with us for the entire year: theorist Philip Reny from the University of Chicago, Chen Lian a macroeconomist from the University of California, Berkeley, and historians Davide Coluccia and Katherine Hauck.

 Returning to joining us again this Spring is Oren Levintal from Reichman University in Israel.
 He is teaching an undergraduate course on the economic history of Israel.
-Also here for the spring is alum Nicolas Ziebarth, an economic historian at Cornell University.

-Short term visitors include applied microeconomist Lihn Tô from Boston University from April 7-12, economic historian Kevin O'Rourke from NYU Abu Dhabi for the week of April 24, and theorist Leonie Baumann from McGill University in the week of May 1.

 Placement Report

-Professor Alessandro Pavan.
-Director of Graduate Placement, reports that the market been tougher than in previous years.
-This is largely because of a contraction in the number of jobs in the tech industry but also because a few academic institutions had fewer positions available than in past years.
-The supply side of the market was also more competitive than in previous possibly because vears. iob candidates from certain institutions waited an extra year before going to the market in response to the pandemic.
-Despite these difficulties, all our candidates have received offers and either secured jobs already or are negotiating with the relevant employers.
+Professor Alessandro Pavan, Director of Graduate Placement, reports that the market has been highly competitive this year.
+The number of jobs in the tech industry was slightly higher than last year but lower than in normal years.
+The demand by the Federal Reserve system was low.
+Most institutions seem to recruit on multiple rounds, making the entire process longer than usual.
+All first interviews were virtual. and almost all flyouts were in person.
+The supply side of the market was quite normal.
+The number of postdocs seems to have increased.
+Most of our candidates have received offers by now and secured jobs.
+He is confident that none will be unemployed.

 While a few students are still finalizing their decisions, we are happy to report the following outcomes:

-Santiago Camara - McGill University

-Eilidh Geddes - University of Georgia
+Maria Betto - Johns Hopkins University

-Joao Guerreiro - University of California Los Angeles
+Clement Bohr - University of California Los Angeles (Business School)

-Carl Hallmann - International Monetary Fund

-Nicole Holz - Walmart Inc.

-Jingxiong Tony Hu - Warwick University, UK (Business School)

-Kensuke Maeba - Compass Lexecon, Chicago

-Aleksandra Paluszynska - Amazon, San Francisco

-Federico Puglisi - Bank of Italy

-Kelly Gail Strada - Uber, New York City

-Matthew Thomas - Federal Trade Commission, Washington DC
+Marie Decamps - World Bank, Washington, DC

+Diego Huerta - University of Chile Deborah Kim - University of Warwick, UK

+Panagiotis Kyriazis - European University Institute, Italy (postdoc)

+Anran Li - Cornell University

+Kamen Lyu - Cornerstone Research, London, UK

-Udayan Vaidya - Duke University (Business School)
+Matthew O'Keefe - Vanderbilt University

+Aniket Panjwani - Early Warning Service LLC

+Evgeni Rachkovski - Tel Aviv University, Israel

-Ting Wang - Cornerstone Research Boli Xu - University of Iowa
+Ahnaf Rafi - University of Virginia

-(Business School)

-Emre Enes Yavuz - T-Mobile US Inc., Seattle

-Students who intend to be on the job market next year, or are curious about what it entails, are encouraged to attend an orientation on Friday May 12 (see in the "Events" section below).
+In early May, we will hold an orientation session for students who intend to be on the job market next year or are curious about what it entails.
+Look for an announcement by e-mail

 Eisner and Bies Awards

 Each fall the Department awards: